CSD Courses and Clinic

 Summer Semester

-Working with a childCSD 701 Research Experience in CSD is taken for 1 credit fall or spring semester.
-Students complete four semesters of practicum at the K-State Speech and Hearing Center under the direct supervision of CSD faculty.
+Students complete four semesters of practicum at the K-State Speech and Hearing Center under the direct supervision of a faculty member.
 Toward the end of graduate training, students complete two externships, including one in a child/educational site and one in an adult/medical site.
 The placements are typically a minimum of 12 weeks in length and supervised by a licensed speech-language pathologist.